 I have observed some homeschooling circles for years.
 And I have studied the work and ministry of Doug Phillips in particular.
 This was born out of pastoral concern for the homeschooling families within my service.

-This is Whitefield Media’s third volume in a series entitled, Dialogues in Theology.
-In this volume, Dr. Kenneth G Talbot interviews Mr. Samuel M. Frost concerning the nature of hyper-preterism (aka full-preterism), its incompatibility with the Biblical worldview, and Mr. Frost’s journey in and out of the view.
+Whitefield Media’s fourth volume in a series entitled, Dialogues in Theology.
+In this volume, Dr. Kenneth G. Talbot interviews Dr. Kenneth L. Gentry, Jr. concerning the compatibility of Theonomy and Postmillennialism with historic, Reformed theology.